mokdevel/DarcMods/DarcMissions/README.md

 ### Creating a camp
 You can use WB to set the wanted objects.
 You can turn them to make the camp to look better.
 I suggest you to create an own layer which you can then view as a file and convert to properly looking json file.
 Locate the camp on flat surface for example on an airfield if using a world like Arland (or use some simple flat world).
 When the camp is spawned, the items will be set around a center location (origo) in the spawner script.
 The origo will be the position on the map and items will spawn around it.

+If you have a loot defined and it needs to appear in a container like a box, ALWAYS define it as the first structure.

 TBD: Image of a camp
 TBD: Image of camp from the above with origo marked.

 ### Example
+Below is a an example camp with a box for loot, tent, fireplace and chair.
+The chair is rotated.
+The first item ```LootCrateWooden_01_blue``` is the container for loot.
 ```
 "campItems": [
   {